Tom-debug-design/Atomicbot-heartbeat-test/README.md

-# Atomicbot 5% Simulated Trader with Live Binance Price
+# AtomicBot
-Simulates trades using 5% capital per asset from live Binance market data and reports to Discord.
+Live trading bot with simulated trades and heartbeat reporting to Discord.